benfalk/rust-temptation/template/README.md

 2. **Install `cargo-binstall`**

    Most of the workflows in this project lean heavily upon cargo binary packages.
-While we could simply `cargo install <packag>`, this allows for you to install a pre-compiled binary for your system and avoids a possible lengthy compile time.
+While we could simply `cargo install <package>`, this allows you to install a pre-compiled binary for your environment and avoids a possible lengthy compile time.

    - For `OSX` and `Linux`: